Netflix/metaflow-docs/docs/metaflow/visualizing-results/effortless-task-inspection-with-default-cards.md

 ## Accessing Cards via an API

-Besides the command line interface, you can access and view cards programmatically trough an API.
+Besides the command line interface, you can access and view cards programmatically through an API.
 This is particularly convenient, if you want to access cards in a Jupyter notebook.

 Given a Task ID (a _pathspec_), or [a Task object from the Client API](../client), the `get_cards` function lists all cards of the task.
 You can try this in a notebook cell.
 Replace the Task ID with an actual ID from a previous run: